Filosofem: Music and artwork

 The music of Filosofem continued Vikernes's experimentation with minimalism, repetition, and ambient music within black metal.
-The first three songs are in the key of E minor, and all tracks of the album are quite long (the shortest being just over seven minutes), and are typically composed around very few musical motifs.
-For instance, "Jesu død", a track of over eight-and-a-half minutes, is primarily based on variations of a single riff.
+The first three songs are in the key of E minor, and all tracks of the album are quite long in duration (the shortest being just over seven minutes), being primarily composed around very few musical motifs.
+For instance, "Jesu' død", a track of over eight-and-a-half minutes, is primarily based on variations of a single riff.
 The epic "Rundtgåing av den transcendentale egenhetens støtte", Burzum's longest ambient song to date, repeats a simple melody for nearly the entirety of the runtime, switching from a bass ostinato to a harmony ostinato midway through the piece.
-The song was featured in the soundtrack for the film Gummo.
+The song was featured in the soundtrack album of the American experimental drama film Gummo.

 "Burzum" ("Dunkelheit"), the opening track, features a prominent melody played by a synthesizer that sits atop the distorted guitars and vocals.
 The two "Decrepitude" tracks complement each other, with ".i." featuring vocals and keeping the guitars in the foreground; while ".ii." is instrumental and instead focuses on the sound effects and keyboard melody in the background of ".i.".

 The album cover and booklet contain artwork by Theodor Kittelsen.
 The front cover is named Op under Fjeldet toner en Lur (Norwegian for "Up in the hills a clarion call rings out").